Skip to main content

 • 4.3.3.
 If the Federal department or agency supporting or conducting the clinical trial determines that certain information should not be made publicly available on a Federal Web site (for example, confidential commercial information), such Federal department or agency may permit or require redactions to the information posted.
 Without such permission or requirement, the consent form must be posted as it had been approved.

 • 5.1.
-At the time the ORA is notified that the clinical trial is closed to recruitment, the administrator will log the date into the RA database, and the ORA will notify the investigator of the requirements and advise that consent form must be posted within 30 days.
+At the time the ORA is notified that the clinical trial is closed to enrollment, the ORA will confirm that the consent form has been posted as described above, or will be posted within 60 days from the time of last enrollment.

 DOCUMENT HISTORY: